 Enter Native Replication

 VAST systems aren’t just faster in terms of performance at your secondary, or disaster recovery, site, they’re also faster at getting data to your DR site.
-With the low overhead of VAST’s snapshots, and frankly the performance of the that holds our metadata, VAST systems can take, and replicate, snapshots as frequently as once every 15 seconds while point-in-time, asynchronous replication from most other storage vendors can only manage a snapshot every 15 minutes.
+With the low overhead of VAST’s snapshots, and frankly the performance of the Storage Class MemoryStorage Class Memory is a new non-volatile memory technology that has much lower latency and much higher endurance than NAND Flash.
+VAST Universal Storage Systems use Storage Class Memory SSDs to store system and element store metadata as well as as a write buffer. that holds our metadata, VAST systems can take, and replicate, snapshots as frequently as once every 15 seconds while point-in-time, asynchronous replication from most other storage vendors can only manage a snapshot every 15 minutes.

 When there’s some warning that the primary system is going to go offline, like maintenance on – or partial failure of – the primary data center’s power or air conditioning, the VAST administrator can initiate a graceful failover.
 During a graceful failover, the source system sets the source folder to read-only, takes a snapshot to capture any last-second changes, and replicates it to the target.
 Once that snapshot is transferred and posted, the former target system switches its folder from read-only to read-write and starts replicating changes to the system that was the replication source just minutes before.